 From food selection to invitation circulation, material preparation to speaker organisation.
-A flurry of preparation preceded Tuesday’s Engage for Success Conference in Milton Keynes.
+A flurry of preparation preceded Tuesday’s Engage for Success MK Conference.

 But it was worth the wait.

 Kickstarting the 50+ strong conference, Dr Clare Kelliher from Cranfield School of Management enlightened us into their areas of research.
 This included changing demographics, integration and diversity with a vision to ‘change the world of work’.
 Offering ‘masterships’ to post-graduate students, the audience started a Twitter frenzy.
 Clare’s engagement models and the differences between work and organisation engagement followed.
 This the highlights in her paper ‘Work and Organisation Engagement: aligning research and practice 2014′.

 We then had the storytelling legend that is Wayne Clark from the Global Growth Institute.
 Wayne gave his rendition of the connectivity between manager, employee, customer and investor via his comical emoji model.
 He shared some fascinating case studies, emphasising the need for effective simplicity even at recruitment level.
 Wayne’s top tips to ‘find the right people’ and ‘the ability to learn as a manager’ accentuated the power better engagement has on a company at all levels.

 Celebrating their 70th year anniversary, the Institute of Internal Communications’, Jennifer Sproul, continued the theme of why ‘#WeMatterAtWork’.
 Shedding light on how changing the culture, mindset and way we work can have a profound effect on not just the organisation but the people themselves.
 Jennifer went on to explain that ‘more communication doesn’t mean more engagement’.
 A common misconception we see quite regularly across organisations today.
 Emphasising the need to ‘understand people’ and ‘create a listening culture’, Jennifer’s passion for internal communications resonated with the audience.